JaimyTuin223/character.ai-bot/README.md

 This bot allows you to communicate with your character.ai bots inside a discord chat, making use of [node_characterai](https://github.com/realcoloride/node_characterai).
 Check the Branches section found below for more bot functionality than the base version!

+> [!Warning]
+> `Character.ai` has changed it's authentication method and broke the bot code.<br>
+> Please use the new [C.ai bot v2](https://github.com/JaimyTuin223/character.ai-bot/tree/C.ai-bot-v2), this version is still functional.
+>
+> V2 will soon replace this branch, along with this change I'm planning on making a new YouTube video for it.

 ## Features

 - Easily chatting with a custom character.ai bot.